porkostomus/100-days-of-clojure-code/log.md

 The reason I pasted all that was to make a point.
 And that I don't know how to include the expandable-code-snippet-thingy.
 Maybe I'll figure that out tomorrow.

 The funny part, I thought, was how responsible this is for the look and feel of the app.
-Here it is with and without the CSS:
+I don't think it is even mentioned in the docs, because it really has nothing to do with how re-frame works, and it probably came from somewhere else anyway.
+Here it is with and without it:

 ![Todomvc Screenshot](/2018-10-03-175127_1366x768_scrot.png)

 ![no css](/2018-10-03-175549_1366x768_scrot.png)

 So where to learn how to do good CSS?
 I suppose the docs on MDN would be a good start.
 Looking for any recommendations here.
+My new career is in UI design, so I want to build a solid foundation.

 Another thing I've been doing lately is setting up spacemacs.
 Anyone know a good guide on that?
 Just kidding, I'm using [jr0cket's](https://practicalli.github.io/spacemacs/)!